 The laws and ethics course analyzes the rights and responsibilities of funeral service employees.
 Topics include the body's legal status, cemetery law and wills.
 Students review estate administration, disposal rights and compliance with regulatory agencies.

 Students learn about anatomical modeling, use of cosmetics and techniques of restorative art.
 The course covers bone structure, facial muscles and color.
 Additional topics include wax treatments and mouth and eye modeling.

 According to the National Funeral Directors Association (NFDA), requirements for pursuing a career in the field of mortuary science include an associate's degree in mortuary science, a 1-year internship and completion of state and national exams (www.nfda.org).
-The U.S. Bureau of Labor Statistics (BLS) projected that the number of funeral director careers will increase by 12% during the period of 2008-2018 (www.bls.gov).
-The median salary for embalmers as of 2009 was $40,620, the BLS reported, while funeral directors earned a median salary of $52,210 in 2008.
+The U.S. Bureau of Labor Statistics (BLS) projected that the number of funeral service occupations will increase by 12% during the period of 2012-2022 (www.bls.gov).
+The median salary for all funeral service careers as of 2012 was $51,600, the BLS reported, while funeral directors earned a median salary of $47,250 in 2014.

 Students interested in advanced education can pursue a bachelor's degree in funeral home management.
 Students must complete national and state exams prior to completing their associate's degree.
 After graduation, students complete a 1-year internship before seeking regular employment at a funeral home.
 Continuing education in mortuary science is available for degree holders through the NFDA.